itsmeipg/mpv-config/README.md

 Enable interpolation for anime it always looks better with it imo.

 # In progress
-- From above 0 current num property into auto/off fix to prevent skip.
 - Differentiate item actions between active shaders group submenu and listed shader files.
 ----------------------------
 - Add profile folders.